Akshay Bhatia Betting Profile: The Sentry - PGA TOUR

 Bhatia's Best Finishes

-- Bhatia took part in 24 tournaments last season, earning two top-five finishes and collecting four finishes in the top 10.
+- Bhatia participated in 24 tournaments last season, securing two finishes in the top five and earning four top-10 finishes.

-- Last season Bhatia put up his best performance at the Puerto Rico Open, where he finished second with a score of -19 (two shots back of the winner).
+- Last season Bhatia's best performance came when he shot -19 and finished second at the Puerto Rico Open.

-- Bhatia ranked 103rd in the FedExCup standings with 435 points last season.
+- Bhatia's 435 points last season ranked him 103rd in the FedExCup standings.

 Bhatia's Strokes Gained Rankings